21SINGH/expo-media-preview/README.md

 > Note: This library is only compatible with <strong>Expo 52 and above

+#Quick Start

+-Install the package (and its peer dependencies).
+-Import and use <ExpoMediaPreview /> with either an image or a video source.

 ```javascript
 import React from 'react';
 import { View } from 'react-native';